 There is uncertainty regarding the U.S. federal income tax consequences of an investment in the notes due to the lack of governing authority.
-You should review carefully the section entitled "Material U.S. Federal Income Tax Consequences," and in particular the subsection thereof entitled "Tax Consequences to U.S. Holders - Notes with a Term of More than One Year - Notes Treated as Contingent Payment Debt Instruments" in the accompanying product supplement no. 3-II.
-Based on current market conditions, we intend to treat the notes for U.S. federal income tax purposes as "contingent payment debt instruments."
-Assuming this treatment is respected, as discussed in that subsection, unlike a traditional debt instrument that provides for periodic payments of interest at a single fixed rate, with respect to which a cash-method investor generally recognizes income only upon receipt of stated interest, you generally will be required to accrue original issue discount ("OID") on your notes in each taxable year at the "comparable yield," as determined by us, although we will not make any payment with respect to the notes until maturity.
-Upon sale or exchange (including at maturity), you will recognize taxable income or loss equal to the difference between the amount received from the sale or exchange and your adjusted basis in the note, which generally will equal the cost thereof, increased by the amount of OID you have accrued in respect of the note.
-You generally must treat any income as interest income and any loss as ordinary loss to the extent of previous interest inclusions, and the balance as capital loss.
+You should review carefully the section entitled "Material U.S. Federal Income Tax Consequences" in the accompanying product supplement no. 3-II.
+The following discussion supersedes the discussion in the accompanying product supplement to the extent it is inconsistent therewith.
+Based on current market conditions, we intend to treat the notes for U.S. federal income tax purposes as debt instruments that are not "contingent payment debt instruments."
+Assuming this treatment is respected, unlike a traditional debt instrument that provides for periodic payments of interest at a single fixed rate, with respect to which a cash-method investor generally recognizes income only upon receipt of stated interest, you generally will be required to treat your notes as having an amount of original issue discount ("OID") equal to the Contingent Digital Return payable thereon (i.e., regardless of whether that amount is actually paid) and to include the OID in income for U.S. federal income tax purposes as it accrues, in accordance with a constant-yield method based on a compounding of interest, although we will not make any payment with respect to the notes until maturity.

+Upon sale or exchange (including at maturity), you will recognize taxable gain or loss equal to the difference between the amount received from the sale or exchange and your adjusted basis in the note, which generally will equal the cost thereof, increased by the amount of OID you have accrued in respect of the note.
+In general, gain or loss recognized upon the sale or exchange of a note will be capital gain or loss and will be long-term capital gain or loss if you have held the note for more than one year at that time.
 The deductibility of capital losses is subject to limitations.
-Special rules may apply if the amount payable at maturity is treated as becoming fixed prior to maturity.
+Accordingly, the ordinary income treatment of the OID inclusions, in conjunction with the capital loss treatment of any loss recognized upon the sale, exchange or settlement of the notes, could result in adverse tax consequences to you.
 You should consult your tax adviser concerning the application of these rules.
 The discussions herein and in the accompanying product supplement do not address the consequences to taxpayers subject to special tax accounting rules under Section 451(b) of the Code.
 Purchasers who are not initial purchasers of notes at their issue price should consult their tax advisers with respect to the tax consequences of an investment in notes, including the treatment of the difference, if any, between the basis in their notes and the notes' adjusted issue price.

-Because our intended treatment of the notes as CPDIs is based on current market conditions, we may determine an alternative treatment is more appropriate based on circumstances at the time of pricing.
+Because our intended treatment of the notes is based on current market conditions, we may determine an alternative treatment is more appropriate based on circumstances at the time of pricing.
 Our ultimate determination will be binding on you, unless you properly disclose to the IRS an alternative treatment.
-Also, the IRS may challenge the treatment of the notes as CPDIs.
-If we determine not to treat the notes as CPDIs, or if the IRS successfully challenges the treatment of the notes as CPDIs, then the notes will be treated as debt instruments that are not CPDIs and, unless treated as issued with less than a specified de minimis amount of original issue discount, could (depending on the facts at the time of pricing) require the accrual of original issue discount as ordinary interest income based on a yield to maturity different from (and possibly higher than) the comparable yield.
-Accordingly, under this treatment, your annual taxable income from (and adjusted tax basis in) the notes could be higher or lower than if the notes were treated as CPDIs, and any loss recognized upon a disposition of the notes (including upon maturity) would be capital loss, the deductibility of which is subject to limitations.
-Accordingly, this alternative treatment could result in adverse tax consequences to you.
+Also, the IRS may challenge the treatment of the notes.
+If we determine not to treat the notes as described above, or if the IRS successfully challenges the treatment of the notes then the notes might be treated as contingent payment debt instruments ("CPDIs") as described in more detail under the subsection entitled "Tax Consequences to U.S. Holders -